jvmcpheron/interactive-card-form/README.md

 From styling the page, I have improved my skills in CSS and Bootstrap, and become more comfortable using divs to move things where I want them on the page.
 Additionally, I have had almost no practice using background images, but I am now much more comfortable handling them when styling a page.

+From the JavaScript portion, I practiced using conditionals and DOM manipulation, and have improved in both of those skills.

 ### Useful resources